Watts-Energy/Watts.Azure/README.md

 ensures that the date is in a format Table Storage understands.

 ## Azure Data Lake
-Watts.Azure contains some utilities for interacting with Azure Data Lake and makes authentication much easier than implementing it yourself.
+Watts.Azure contains some utilities for interacting with Azure Data Lake.

 Watts Azure uses Service Principal Authentication when authenticating towards Azure Data Lake and all you need to do is to provide the credentials.
 Specifically, it needs an instance of *IAzureActiveDirectoryAuthentication*, which must specify
 - SubscriptionId (find it through the [Azure portal](https://portal.azure.com)).